When you buy your own home it will probably be the biggest purchase you will ever make.

 - Your mortgage repayments.

-- Contents insurance to cover the risk of theft , fire, flood or any other kind of accident.
+- Contents insurance to protect you for fire, theft, flooding or any other kind of accident.

 - You may have to pay service charges ground rent.